 Bissell stick vacuum cleaners

 Bissell offers a concise range of high-quality handstick vacuums.
-Its range sits around the $300 to $500 mark.
-One such model, the 1047F AirRam Vacuum Cleaner, weighs just 3.7 kilos and can last up to 40 minutes before needing to be charged, which is becoming a fairly standard timeframe across models over the $400 price tag.
+Its range sits around the $199 to $500 mark.
+One such model, the 2166F MiltiReach XL 36V Bolt Vacuum Cleaner, is stated to provide up to 95 minutes of run time before needing to be charged, which is quite generous for the $400 price tag.
 It allows for swivel steering and under furniture vacuuming with its low profile.
+In addition, you’ll find Bissell’s ‘Edge Reach’ system, claimed to divert suction to the edge of the vacuum with uniquely shaped bristles and provide cleaning all the way to the corner of the room and soft touch handle grip with finger-tip switches for comfort, plus ‘Clean Turn’ filter technology.

 You may also be interested in: